 then it's forcibly informing all the reptillian brains of all the nearby

-PredictionsIf I'm right, then it isn't just primates who will respond.
+PredictionsIf I'm right about all of this, then it isn't just primates who will respond.
 Any delicate-toothed creature with a sense of hearing will hate the sound.
 It might be evolutionarily old; going back all the way to mollsuks or earlier, to the original appearance of hard bioapatite shells, teeth, and predation.
 But how can we test whether non-primate dogs and cats don't like fingernails-on-blackboards?
 Hmmmm, this might not apply to rodents (lab rats.)
 Rodent incisors grow continuously, so its less of a big deal when a rat finds itself nibbling on rusty steel or small rocks.
 Same with sharks and their conveyor-belt of replacement teeth.
 Or, perhaps it's tooth-damage plus mirror-neurons of animal groups with group-selection pressure, so dog packs might have the aversion, while lone pumas might not.
 With others, the aversion would be triggered by knawing on soft material, with bursts of the aversive sound added, in sync to jaw closing.
 (Animals who don't care when others bite rocks, *would* care when they themselves seemingly bite rocks.)

 If I'm right, then the type of audio waveforms which trigger our revulsion will have major similarity to the audio waveforms heard via bone conduction when our teeth suffer damage by scraping across a hard object.
 (This might not necessarily be a particular sort of spectrum.

 If phase between spectral components can be sensed by brains, then features in the waveform itself might be more important for detecting tooth-damage than features in it's frequency spectrum.
 Or, perhaps the